-Wat Si Saket - Wat Si Saket is a Buddhist wat built in 1818 on the order of King Anouvong (Sethathirath V.) built in the 'Siamese style' of Buddhist architecture, with a surrounding terrace and an ornate five-tiered roof, rather than in the Lao style.
-This may have kept it safe, since the armies of Siam that sacked Vientiane following Anouvong's rebellion in 1827 used the compound as their headquarters and lodging place.
+Wat Si Saket - Wat Si Saket was built in 1818, on the orders of King Anouvong (Sethathirath V.) It is built in the 'Siamese style' of Buddhist architecture, with a surrounding terrace and an ornate five-tiered roof, rather than in the Lao style.
+This Siamese style may have kept it safe, since the armies of Siam that sacked Vientiane following Anouvong's rebellion in 1827 used the compound as their headquarters and lodging place.
 It may be the oldest temple still standing in Vientiane.
-The French colonial government restored Wat Si Saket in 1924 and again in 1930.
-Wat Si Saket features a cloister wall with more than 2,000 ceramic and silver Buddha images.